pencilzhang/MAC-light-field-saliency-net/README.md

 * Put the micro-lens image arrays into [data/original_data/](/data/original_data) and ground-truths into [data/original_GT/](/data/original_GT).

-* Run python `augment.py` for data augmentation.
+* Run `python augment.py` for data augmentation.

 * Convert GTs to the labels that can be entered into the Caffe network by running

-   `./convert_labels.py ./data/train/GT_aug/ ./data/train/name.txt ./data/train/annotations/`
+   `python convert_labels.py ./data/train/GT_aug/ ./data/train/name.txt ./data/train/annotations/`

 * Copy the labels to the [val/annotations/](	/data/val/annotations/):
 `cp ./data/train/annotations/* ./data/val/annotations/`